 We are a Badminton England Affiliated Club.
 This provides the club and its members with public liability insurance and other benefits.
 As an affiliated club, we adhere to the standards laid out by Badminton England on how the club is run.

-We currently have four Badminton England qualified coaches playing at the club.
+We currently have three Badminton England qualified coaches playing at the club.
 A coach is available at every session to answer questions and provide tips on techniques, positioning and tactics if requested.